perlpunk/yamlpp-tools/README.md

     % perl bin/yamlpp-schema-convert data/in.yaml > data/out.yaml
     % vimdiff data/in.yaml data/out.yaml

-To highlight the files and see trailing spaces, you can use:
+To highlight the files and see things like trailing spaces, you can use:

     % yamlpp-highlight data/in.yaml
     % yamlpp-highlight data/out.yaml